WhoIsFishie/bml-android/README.md

 # bml-android
-Native and better BML app
+Native and a better BML application.